Cat-Programmer3/Python-Sudoku-Solver/README.md

 ## Usage
 Download Zip & Extract

-Run Solver-1.py with set pretrained yolov8 model for number detection
+Run Solver-1.py with set pre-trained yolov8 model for number detection

 Enter the file path of the puzzle (Image must be cropped)

 Ex.
-Examples/Test-Puzzle-1.jpeg
+Examples/Test-Puzzle-1.jpg

+## Pretrained Models
+There are different sizes of pre-trained models from s to x.
+The Smallest one is nano (n) and the largest is xl.